 in a classic Cotswold hamlet near Stow-on-the-Wold, with fibre-optic wired WiFi, comfortable beds, exquisite countryside views and a lovely private garden – Granary Cottage

 (Wren House B&B, pictured above, remains closed at present)

-COVID-19 NOTICE: If Government guidelines allow as presently suggested, the Granary self-catering cottage (for 2 persons – pictured right) is re-opening on 4th July 2020.
-Please do make advance enquiries for weekly lets Friday to Friday, with some short lets if possible – email@example.com Extra cleaning measures will be adopted as per government guidelines www.sawdays.co.uk/our-clean-and-safe-charter/.
+COVID-19 NOTICE: NOW OPEN.
+The Granary self-catering cottage (for 2 persons – pictured right) is open and I am taking bookings for weekly lets Friday to Friday, with some short lets if there are gaps – firstname.lastname@example.org Extra cleaning measures will be adopted as per government guidelines www.sawdays.co.uk/our-clean-and-safe-charter/.
 Click on the link to the Granary Cottage above.
 Regretfully it is necessary to keep Wren House B&B closed until further notice.

 IN a peaceful, small village – just over a mile from Stow-on-the-Wold – is an idyllic 17th Century Grade II listed Cotswold stone building – an old Granary – stunningly converted into a surprisingly spacious one bedroom cottage perfect for two.

 Delightfully classic in style, the cottage sits on its own with a private, sunny, sunken and newly replanted garden, and off road parking.
 The south-facing sitting room has far-reaching views across open fields and a quiet lane from an enticing wind seat, and is equipped with WiFi super-fast fibre optic direct cable broadband, a TV with DVD slot, and a Sony Radio/CD player with iPoD dock.